 Split Pea Soup

-16 oz package split peas
+- 1 16 oz package package split peas

-8 cups water
+- 8 cups water

-1 large onion
+- 1 pc. large onion

-4 diced celery
+- 4 stalks celery diced

-1 cup diced Ham (hubby used smoked ham)
+- 1 cup diced Ham (hubby used smoked ham)

-1 Bay leaves
+- 1 pc.
+Bay leaves

-4 minced Cloves of Garlic
+- 4 pc. minced Cloves of Garlic

-1 Teaspoon Salt
+- 1 Teaspoon Salt

-1 Teaspoon Pepper
+- 1 Teaspoon Pepper

-1/2 t. sage
+- 1/2 t. sage

-Wash peas picking out rocks and dark peas.
+- Wash peas picking out rocks and dark peas.
 Add peas and water to the veggies and cook for about 1 hour or until soft stirring frequently to prevent sticking.

 - Ladle into hot jars, remove air and fill to 1" headspace.
 Add hot lids and rings.

-Process in pressure canner at 10 lbs. for weighted gauge and 11lbs for dial gauge.
+- Process in pressure canner at 10 lbs. for weighted gauge and 11lbs for dial gauge.
 Quarts need 90 minutes, pints need 75 minutes.

-Makes 4 to 5 pints of soup.
+- Makes 4 to 5 pints of soup.